About The New Seminary

 The first year of the two-year program is focused on a survey of world religions.
 This involves studying and immersing oneself in a different faith tradition each month.
 You will be required to visit temples, mosques, churches, and write papers about your experiences.
 There will also be seminars and online discussions about the various faith traditions.
 In addition, you will have various texts to read that will help you to reflect upon and deepen your spiritual inquiry and practice.
 Papers are due each month based on the assigned texts.

-The second year is focused on professional ministry.
+The second-year is focused on professional ministry.
 This is where students further develop and strengthen their Pastoral Formation and Leadership.
-Second Year Students also learn more Comparative Theology, Homiletics, aspects of death and dying, community ministry, Interfaith Dialogue, Eastern and Western Inner Traditions, Interfaith Research Methodology and The Theology of Poverty.
-Ritual is a major part of this year and students are taught how to conduct marriage ceremonies, baby blessings, house blessings, funerals and memorials.
+Second-Year Students also learn more about Comparative Theology, Homiletics, aspects of death and dying, community ministry, Interfaith Dialogue, Eastern and Western Inner Traditions, Interfaith Research Methodology, and The Theology of Poverty.
+Ritual is a major part of this year and students are taught how to conduct marriage ceremonies, baby blessings, house blessings, funerals, and memorials.
 Both programs require service projects and a year-end retreat.

-The other two programs, our Doctor of Ministry (D.Min.) and Master of Theology (M.Th.) offerings are new and part of our goal to provide more credibility and a higher level of preparation and training for Interfaith Ministers.
+The other two programs, our Doctor of Ministry (D.Min.) and Master of Theology (M.Th.) offerings have helped us in reaching our goal to provide more credibility and a higher level of preparation and training for Interfaith Ministers, Inter-Spiritual Clergy, and Faith Leaders around the world.

-Besides our ministerial programs and Master of Theology and Doctor of Ministry Programs which are unique among Interfaith Seminaries, three other major factors distinguish TNS from other interfaith seminaries.
-First, we are proud that we have one of the founding fathers of The New Seminary and the Modern Interfaith Approach, Father Giles Spoonhour, still with us and actively engaged on our Board of Directors, teaching, and curriculum development.
+Besides our ministerial programs and Master of Theology and Doctor of Ministry Programs which are unique among Interfaith Seminaries, two other major factors distinguish TNS from other interfaith seminaries.
+First, we are proud that we have, The Most Rev. Dr. Michael Festa, whom our beloved founder, Rabbi Joseph Gelberman, handpicked, still with us as our Board of Chair and CEO, actively engaged in our program.
 This is a major factor to consider if you are looking to enroll in an interfaith seminary.
-His wisdom and guidance are critical to our commitment to remain true to the initial mission of The New Seminary as we carry our interfaith approach and message into 21st Century with its unique challenges.
+His wisdom and guidance are critical to our commitment to remain true to the initial mission of The New Seminary as we carry our interfaith approach and message into the 21st Century with its unique challenges.

 Third, TNS has a unique focus on ‘SPIRITUAL ACTIVISM’.
 We recognize that to be a minister in the 21st Century, you have to be prepared to face the major challenges confronting society at this time.
 In our ministerial and degree programs we have a heavy focus on how to meet the challenges presented by an evolving form of global intolerance, poverty and unprecedented challenges to the ecology.